-Picture, if you can, a small tree-house nestling just above head height in a very broad old willow tree, just where the fat trunk forks into a half-dozen large boughs.
-Its in a copse at the end of a garden, by the ditch that demarks the end of the said garden and the fields beyond.
-The tree-house itself is quite small and well weathered but well built with a proper felt roof and tight boarded sides.
+Picture, if you can, a small tree-house nestling just above head height in a very broad, old willow tree, just where the fat trunk forks into a half-dozen large boughs.
+It’s in a copse at the end of a garden, by the ditch that demarks the end of said garden and the fields beyond.
+The tree-house itself is quite small and well-weathered but well-built with a proper felt roof and tight, boarded sides.
 It overhangs the crown of the willow slightly and is accessed by a hatch in the floor and batons nailed to the trunk to act as a ladder.
 A single window looks out towards the fields.
 The tree-house is hard to see from the cottage whose garden this is, and will be impossible to see as spring turns into summer and the leaves of the trees in the copse unfurl.

-Perhaps a few minutes had past; perhaps it was a quarter of an hour.
-The distraction of the phone could make whole hours and whole days disappear so it was hard to say, but lets just say it was still morning.
+Perhaps a few minutes had passed; perhaps it was a quarter of an hour.
+The distraction of the phone could make whole hours and whole days disappear, so it was hard to say, but let’s just say it was still morning.
 I heard a horse whinnying and Emily pleading.
 It was getting closer.
 I crouched forward and, hunching over, made my way to the window.

 Coming back down the edge of the field was Emily’s horse, sans Emily.
 Emily was walking behind it.
 Every time Emily almost caught up with the horse the horse would trot a few more steps and stop in front of her, just beyond reach.